elclanrs/jq-idealforms-old/README.md

 For **Ideal Forms** to work its magic create your markup using the following template as a reference, nothing fancy, just the usual form tags wrapped in a `<div>`.
 Drop the form into a container of any size and Ideal Forms will do the rest.

+To add filters to your inputs, you can either add them as classes in the markup or list the inputs in the plugin's options by their name attribute.
+The second option provides more flexibility.

 ```html
 <form id="my-form">